Test Your Thyroid Function at Home

 The adrenals work to increase blood flow throughout the body as cortisol works with its cousin aldosterone, which are both made in the adrenal cortex.
 Cortisol helps to maintain blood sugar, while aldosterone helps to retain sodium and maintain blood pressure.
 When we retain more sodium, we also retain more water, which increases blood volume and blood pressure.
 When we retain less sodium, we also retain less water, which decreases blood volume and blood pressure.

-When people have hypertension or high blood pressure, they often take an aldosterone converting enzyme inhibitor (ACE inhibitor) to lower aldosterone levels and therefore lower blood pressure.
+When people have hypertension or high blood pressure, they often take an angiotensin-converting enzyme inhibitor (ACE inhibitor) to lower aldosterone levels and therefore lower blood pressure.
 When the signaling process in the body, called the hypothalamic-pituitary-adrenal (HPA) axis is dysregulated, we can end up with either high or low cortisol/aldosterone levels.

 Low blood pressure (under 100 systolic and 60 diastolic) is a common symptom for an individual with low cortisol, while high blood pressure (over 140 systolic and 100 diastolic) is common for individuals with high cortisol.
 Other symptoms associated with HPA or adrenal dysfunction I discuss in detail in this article.